Bayer: Aspirin

 The term aspirin continued to be used in the US, UK and France for all brands of the drug, but it is still a registered trademark of Bayer in over 80 countries, including Canada, Mexico, Germany and Switzerland.
 As of 2011, approximately 40,000 tons of aspirin were produced each year and 10–20 billion tablets consumed in the United States alone for prevention of cardiovascular events.
 It is on the WHO Model List of Essential Medicines, the most important medications needed in a basic health system.

 There is an unresolved controversy over the roles played by Bayer scientists in the development of aspirin.
-Arthur Eichengrün, a Bayer chemist, said he was the first to discover an aspirin formulation that did not have the unpleasant side effects of nausea and gastric pain.
+Arthur Eichengrün, a Bayer chemist who, in 1944, was imprisoned at Theresienstadt concentration camp; had asserted that he was the first to discover an aspirin formulation that did not have the unpleasant side effects of nausea and gastric pain.
 He also said he had invented the name aspirin and was the first person to use the new formulation to test its safety and efficacy.
-Bayer contends that aspirin was discovered by Felix Hoffmann to help his father, who had arthritis.
+Bayer contends that aspirin was discovered by an Aryan research assistant, Felix Hoffmann, to help his father, who had arthritis.
 Various sources support the conflicting claims.
 Most mainstream historians attribute the invention of aspirin to Hoffmann and/or Eichengrün.